 A House Divided: The nature of Monokuma's game has this effect, as you can't be certain who's going to try to graduate, especially with people like Togami, who doesn't even pretend to cooperate with the others.
 Monokuma later invokes this in Chapter 4's motive, by revealing The Mole's identity.

-Hypocritical Humor: Chapter 4's trial offers a dark example when Togami gets absolutely furious over someone tampering with the crime scene to mislead everyone into false accusations - well, Togami, what exactly did you do to a crime scene in a previous chapter?
+Chapter 4's trial offers a dark example when Togami gets absolutely furious over someone tampering with the crime scene to mislead everyone into false accusations - well, Togami, what exactly did you do to a crime scene in a previous chapter?
 Not to mention his suspicion of Kirigiri due to her lack of hesitancy in handling dead bodies, given that he was perfectly willing to handle Fujisaki's.

 I Have Your Wife: Monokuma's first motive - he gives everyone a DVD that implies horrible things will happen to the friends/family they care about the most, such as Naegi's family supposedly being attacked and killed.
+Given what we learn in the final trial, its implied to be true.

 Identical Grandson: The kids in the bad ending look like miniature versions of their fathers.
 Togami's son has glasses, Hagakure's (infant!) son has massive hair, Naegi's son even has a tiny hoodie.